Oster Pro 1200 Blender Review

 • Maximum six ice cubes at once.

-The Oster Pro 1200 is great for soups.
+The Oster Pro 1200 is excellent for soups.
 You can use its 48-ounce main jar to process hot ingredients directly from the pot or pan.
 It makes a smooth blend of fibrous ingredients, meaning it can produce silky, pureed soups and sauces with ingredients like kale and broccoli.
 It's also very easy to clean.
 Unfortunately, it's not very sturdy.

 Pros